This Barley Ven Pongal recipe is a healthy alternative to the traditional pongal that raises blood sugar.

 Well, you see – Composition of mung Beans = 74% carb + 23% protein + 3% fat.

-So, while the dal has protein levels better than white rice (7% protein); the combination of all the rice (92% carbs) and lentils (74% carbs) finally gives you a dish steeped in carbohydrates.
+So, while the dal protein (23%) is > white rice (7% protein); the combination of all the rice, which is 92% carbs + lentils which is 74% carbs gives you a dish steeped in carbohydrates.

 Upgrade my pongal